ATTENTION: If you are concerned because one or more Tree Swallow

 - Seeking and capturing flying insects, and bringing this food to a brood of

-growing nestlings for 18-22 days straight is extremely stressful for adult.
-The
+growing nestlings for 18-22 days straight is extremely energy-demanding for

-metabolic rates of female Tree Swallows provisioning young has been found to
+- The metabolic rates of female Tree Swallows provisioning young has been

-average five times higher than their basal metabolic rates!
+found to average five times higher than their basal metabolic rates!
+It's no

 - Rates of feeding young reach a peak by about day 8 and then remain at this